Gamla Uppsala museum

-Gamla Uppsala museum is a historical museum in Gamla Uppsala, in the northern part of Uppsala, Sweden.
+Gamla Uppsala museum is an archaeological museum in Gamla Uppsala, in the northern part of Uppsala, Sweden.

-The museum is oriented towards the Vendel era and Viking Age history of Gamla Uppsala.
-Gamla Uppsala was a major religious and cultural centre in Sweden during these eras as well as medieval Sweden between approximately the 5th and the 13th centuries, housing the famous pagan Temple at Uppsala and several large burial mounds.
-The museum building was designed by architect Carl Nyrén (1917– 2011).
-The museum opened in 2000 and is run by the Swedish National Heritage Board (Swedish:Riksantikvarieämbetet).
+The museum focuses on the history and archaeology of Gamla Uppsala during the Vendel Period and Viking Age.
+Gamla Uppsala was an important religious and cultural centre in Sweden from approximately the 5th to the 13th century.
+The site is associated with the legendary Temple at Uppsala and contains several large burial mounds.

+The museum building was designed by Swedish architect Carl Nyrén (1917–2011).
+It opened in 2000 and is operated by the Swedish National Heritage Board (Swedish: Riksantikvarieämbetet).